Classroom Activities: Our Solar System

 - Neptune - Apricot or nectarine

-Check with your school to see if you already have access to LaunchPacks or try it for free here.
+Contact your library staff to see if your institution already has access to Britannica LaunchPacks or claim your free trial here.

 Get full access to over 1700 STEM-aligned, ready-to-use learning packs with a subscription to Britannica LaunchPacks.
 Browse the full collection, contact us for a quick demo or get started free.